jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 ## Configuring Your App For Heroku

- 1. Sign Up for a free Heroku account by going to [the Heroku site](https://www.heroku.com/) and clicking the  'Sign Up' button. {% imgcap /images/signup.png Sign Up Button %}
+ 1. Sign Up for a free Heroku account by going to [the Heroku site](https://www.heroku.com/) and clicking the `Sign Up` {% imgcap /images/signup.png 143 36 %} button.
  2. Follow the instructions to confirm your account and create a password.

 ### Creating The Procfile